sybrew/the-seo-framework/readme.txt

 	* Addressed an off-by-one error causing the first content-image to be skipped for social sharing.
 [Props daxelrod](https://wordpress.org/support/topic/content-social-image-skips-first-image/).
 		* This fix also addresses that "only" 'four' images got taken from the content, instead of the intended 'five'.
 	* Addressed a regression where a part of the HTML comments was not fully translatable.
-	* Addressed layout issues where the site title might be smaller than 60px, making the examples have too much surrounding space.
+	* Addressed layout issues where the site title smaller than 60px will have their examples have too much surrounding space.
 This also fixed an edge-case issue that caused text to overflow the meta boxes.
 	* Addressed several edge-case instances where placeholders didn't properly reflect the actual output.
 	* Addressed an issue where empty post type archives' post types weren't detected, causing TSF to abandon processing.
 	* Addressed an issue where paginated post type archives have had their canonical URL always point to the first page.